jjensenral/AdventOfCode2020/README.md

 07. The counting algorithm for part 2 is pretty neat if I may say so myself, recursing through the graph
 08. Going backwards through the program to fix it?
 09. Using an efficient queue implemented as LISt Processing
+10. More LISt Processing, using generic `split-sequence` (in utils) to reduce the problem